 Pirates of the Caribbean

 This is an interactive queue that was redone a few years ago.
 While walking through the outside of the mansion, there are a few things to hit that make sounds.
-It’s a lot better than I made it out to be.
+It’s a lot better than I make it sound.
 The area is beautiful and the interactive parts don’t look out-of-place.
 The pet cemetery is my favorite part here (shout out to Mr. Toad) and there are a number of details throughout that get you ready for what’s inside the mansion.

 Big Thunder Mountain Railroad